rescribet/link-redux/README.md

 /**
 * Properties without being connected via the `link` function recieve their prop's value via `linkedProp`
 *
-* As you can see, components don't have to be classes, but can be SFC as well.
+* As you can see, components don't have to be classes, but can be function components as well.
 */
 const ThingName = ({ linkedProp }) => <h1>{linkedProp.value}</h1>;